Polyalphabetic cipher: History

 Trithemius's idea was to encipher the first letter of the message using the first shifted alphabet, so A became B, B became C, etc. The second letter of the message was enciphered using the second shifted alphabet, etc. Alberti's cipher disk implemented the same scheme.
 It had two alphabets, one on a fixed outer ring, and the other on the rotating disk.
 A letter is enciphered by looking for that letter on the outer ring, and encoding it as the letter underneath it on the disk.
 The disk started with A underneath B, and the user rotated the disk by one letter after encrypting each letter.

 The cipher was trivial to break, and Alberti's machine implementation not much more difficult.
 Key progression in both cases was poorly concealed from attackers.
 Even Alberti's implementation of his polyalphabetic cipher was rather easy to break (the capitalized letter is a major clue to the cryptanalyst).
 For most of the next several hundred years, the significance of using multiple substitution alphabets was missed by almost everyone.
 Polyalphabetic substitution cipher designers seem to have concentrated on obscuring the choice of a few such alphabets (repeating as needed), not on the increased security possible by using many and never repeating any.

 The principle (particularly Alberti's unlimited additional substitution alphabets) was a major advance—the most significant in the several hundred years since frequency analysis had been developed.
 A reasonable implementation would have been (and, when finally achieved, was) vastly harder to break.
-It was not until the mid-19th century (in Babbage's secret work during the Crimean War and Friedrich Kasiski's generally equivalent public disclosure some years later), that cryptanalysis of well-implemented polyalphabetic ciphers got anywhere at all.
+It was not until the mid-19th century (in Babbage's secret work during the Crimean War and Friedrich Kasiski's generally equivalent public disclosure some years later) that cryptanalysis of well-implemented polyalphabetic ciphers got anywhere at all.
 See Kasiski examination.

+Abramo Colorni described polyalphabetic ciphers in his 1593 work, Scotographia.